 The timing and amount of capital expenditures directly affect the amount of cash available to pay dividends to shareholders.
-Dividends may be reduced, or even eliminated, at times when significant capital or other expenditures are made.
+Dividends may not be paid at times when significant capital or other expenditures are made.
 Swiss Water expects to utilize internally generated and external funds to finance the capital costs associated with the new production facility and future growth.
 Such outflows affect the amount of cash available to pay dividends to shareholders.
-As significant capital expenditures were incurred in 2019 through 2022, the Company suspended its dividend and there can be no assurance that the Company will declare and pay dividends in the future.
+As significant capital expenditures were incurred in 2019 through 2023, the Company suspended its dividend and there can be no assurance that the Company will declare and pay dividends in the future.